EdwinJohn1/parts-and-labour/README.md

 The <b>Parts & Labour</b> website is built with the Gatsby.js frontend framework and is deployed via Netlify.
 It sources static images from a GCP bucket and video files from Akamai.

-Netlify is configured to deploy production builds from the `master` branch.
+Netlify is configured to deploy production builds from the `main` branch.

 ## 🚀 Get started